link to MAST page UIT star image

 Target Name

 The name of the astronomical object you want to search for.
 Examples of valid names include gam Gem, NGC 1068, JUPITER, and hd 45677.
+For Kepler, a sky-region limited mission, examples might be 14 Cyg, HR 7483, HD 181649, or NGC 6819.
+Multiple target names can be entered if separated by commas, although table sorting is turned off in these cases.

 When you search on the object name in the database (i.e. without using the name resolver), case will be ignored.
 The object name will not be wildcarded at the front and back automatically (that's so if you innocently enter IO, you don't match things like ORION).
 You can however wildcard the object name using * (for example, *IO*).
 You can also enter a comma-separated list; for example, *JUP*,*SAT* would match object names containing either JUP or SAT.
-Note that most, if not all, missions store target names in a format that is not always compatible with the NED or SIMBAD name resolvers.

 Resolver